fabiankaraben/nodejs-mini-projects/README.md

    basic/09-rate-limiting-service

 10. **SQLite CRUD API**
-    This is a CRUD backend in Node.js with TypeScript, using SQLite for data persistence, Express for REST APIs with 4 endpoints, no security, and Docker deployment for lightweight database operations.
+    This is a CRUD backend in Node.js with TypeScript, using SQLite for data persistence, Express for REST APIs with 4 endpoints, no security, and Docker Compose deployment for lightweight database operations.
     basic/10-sqlite-crud-api

 11. **MongoDB Connection Service**
-    This is a database connector in Node.js with TypeScript, connecting to MongoDB, using Mongoose, insert/query operations, no APIs, no security, and Docker/Kubernetes deployment for DB setup practice.
+    This is a database connector in Node.js with TypeScript, connecting to MongoDB, using Mongoose, insert/query operations, no APIs, no security, and Docker Compose deployment for DB setup practice.
     basic/11-mongodb-connection-service

 12. **File Upload Handler**